 The tailwinds of the last few years also supported Castle over the course of the past twelve months and led to further cash generation.
-Net cash inflows for the past twelve months remained stable, however at a lower level compared to previous years reflecting the increased maturity profile of the underlying investments.
+Net cash inflows for the past twelve months increased significantly compared to previous years reflecting on the one hand Castle's increased maturity profile of its underlying investments and on the other hand attractive market conditions for realisations.
 Also during the past year, one of Castle's key priorities under the prevailing realisation scheme remained the effective and tax efficient distribution process for its available liquidity.
-In total, Castle returned over USD 3.5 million to its shareholders during the course of 2020, which brings the overall distributions made since the implementation of the harvesting strategy in April 2012 to over USD 723 million.
+In total, Castle returned over USD 33.6 million to its shareholders during the course of 2021, which brings the overall distributions made since the implementation of the harvesting strategy in April 2012 to over USD 757 million.
 While the remaining portfolio is of high quality, the investment manager continues to benchmark expected returns with current pricing and, should pricing on the secondary market prove attractive, may consider accelerating the realisation of the portfolio.